Narojj/Narojj/README.md

 # Hey, I'm Jaron 👋

-I'm an aspiring Web Developer and HVAC technician with a passion for building practical, real-world applications and solving technical challenges.
+I'm an aspiring Web Developer with a passion for building practical, real-world applications and solving technical challenges.
 I’m currently sharpening my skills in **HTML, CSS, JavaScript**, and **React**, while also learning more advanced tools like **Node.js** and **Express**.

 ---